COLLAGE IN PRINT

 The first issue of Cut Me Up features 18 original collages created for the magazine by Andrea Burgay.
 Cut Me Up magazine is available through Specious Arts HERE.

 Andrea Burgay’s work combines collage, sculpture and found materials to elevate the overlooked and the mundane via transformative physical processes.
 Through a process of adding and removing layers of handmade and found materials, her work presents a physical manifestation of the passage of time, destruction and decay.
 The resulting works reference landscapes, personal mythologies, and spiritual cycles of mortality and rebirth.
-Originally from Syracuse, New York, Burgay currently lives and works in Brookly.
-She has exhibited nationally and internationally including; Unimedia Modern Contemporary Art (Genoa, Italy), Galerie Zurcher (Paris, France), A.I.R.
-Gallery, BRIC Gallery, Long Island University, Materials for the Arts, and Trestle Gallery (all in NY).
+Originally from Syracuse, New York, Burgay currently lives and works in Brooklyn.
+She has exhibited nationally and internationally including; Unimedia Modern Contemporary Art (Genoa), Galerie Zurcher (Paris), A.I.R.
+Gallery, BRIC Gallery, Long Island University, Materials for the Arts, and Trestle Gallery (all in New York).
 Her practice also features participatory projects that extend collage concepts within interactive and collaborative formats.

 Page spread from Cut Me Up, Issue One